New features

 Plugin changes

-.
+The function flashmq_get_client_address() has been replaced with flashmq_get_client_address_v4().
+It now has the same API as functions like accept().
 This was required for the included support of Unix domain sockets, and to fully rule out undefined behavior in C++ when using the C socket API (although no problems were ever seen).
 Documentation has been added to describe address this point.

 The original function remains functional, so plugins remains binary compatible.